oZelloX/QA-portfolio-/projects/facebook/manual_testing/test_cases/validate_create_new_account_link_functionality.md

 **Priority:** Low
 **Type:** Functional
 **Preconditions:**
-- User is on the Facebook registration page
+- User is on the Facebook Login page
-- Registration form is fully loaded
+- Login form is fully loaded

 ---